-Some examples of the effective submerged floc density ( $\rho{floc}$ - $\rho{w}$ ) as function of the measured floc size (from spreadsheet results provided by Prof. A. Manning) are shown in Figure 3.2.3.
+Some examples of the effective submerged floc density ($\rho{floc}-\rho_w$) as function of the measured floc size (from spreadsheet results provided by Prof. A. Manning) are shown in Figure 3.2.3.
 The values vary in the range of 200 to 2500 kg/m3.
 Thus, the effective density of the flocs varies in the range of 1200 to 3700 kg/m3 after adding of the fluid density.
-Floc density values ( $\rho{floc}$ ) higher than 2000 kg/m3 are not realistic.
+Floc density values (ρ{floc}) higher than 2000 kg/m3 are not realistic.
 The value of 2000 kg/m3 is the density of a 'virtual' floc consisting of 60% of sediment and 40% of water, settling as an individual floc-object with a virtual thin plastic skin around it.

-Figure 3.2.3 Effective submerged floc density as function of floc size for 3 laboratory tests; LABSFLOC-2-data
+Figure 3.2.3 Effective submerged floc density as function of floc size for 3 laboratory tests; LABSFLOC2-data

 Figure 3.2.4 shows the settling velocity as a function of the mass percentage smaller for sample S01-WAW1 with initial concentration of 570 mg/l.
-The dry mass of each floc is computed and summed over all flocs (i.e. 93 flocs) to obtain the total dry mass.
+The dry mass of each floc is computed and summed over all flocs (i.e. 93 flocs) to obtain the total dry mass based on the spreadsheet results (red curve) of Prof. A. Manning.
 Based on this, the mass within two successive settling velocity values and the cumulative values are computed and plotted.
-The two curves of Figure 3.2.3 representing the porosity values of Manning et al. (2017) and of Van Rijn (Appendix A.1) show rather good agreement.
+Van Rijn has repeated this procedure (black curve) with a different porosity factor (see Appendix A1).
+The two curves of Figure 3.2.4 representing the porosity values of Manning et al. (2017) and of Van Rijn (Appendix A.1) show rather good agreement.
 Hence, both types of formulations for the floc porosity are reliable.